-With one match to go in City’s campaign, he’s on 52 goals in all competitions and he netted 41 for Borussia Dortmund during his first full season with the club.
+Across Man City’s treble-winning campaign, he scored 52 goals in all competitions and he netted 41 for Borussia Dortmund during his first full season with the club.

 As such, there’s little wonder why there continues to be a scramble for the next Haaland.

 Finding that player is of course easier said than done.

 And yet the feeling is Atalanta may have done exactly that.

 At first glance, the similarities between Haaland and Rasmus Hojlund are fairly obvious.
 The Scandinavian duo have long blonde hair, both are over six foot tall, possess a cannon of a left foot and share a brutish quality in the final third.

 In a recent interview, Atalanta manager Gian Piero Gasperini compared his summer signing with the Manchester City goal machine: